RonanChance/HRV/README.md

 Advisee: Ronan Donovan

-Advisor: Dr. Daniel Vasiliu.
+Advisor: Dr. Daniel Vasiliu

 Date: 16 May 2023

 Summart Statement: Using Heart rate variability (HRV) and Facebook AI Similarity Search (FAISS) to detect neonatal sepsis.

 # Abstract
-__Research Purpose__: Neonatal sepsis is a leading cause of death in neonates.
+__Research Purpose__: Neonatal sepsis is a leading cause of mortality in neonates.
 The current method of detecting sepsis is through a blood culture, which is invasive and time consuming.
 Heart rate variability (HRV) is a non-invasive method of detecting sepsis.
 The goal of this research is to analyze HRV data to improve on existing algorithms like the HeRO score which act as an early warning sign for NICU patients.

 # Summary
 __Overview__: This research will use Heart Rate Variability (HRV) sensor data to improve the prediction of sepsis risk in neonates.
 An SKLearn-compliant estimator will be designed that implements the Facebook AI Similarity Search (FAISS) library to perform ultra-efficient weighted K-Nearest Neighbors (KNN) classification.
 This will be a versatile python package that can be applied to various domains and will be showcased on GitHub and Python Package Index (PyPI).
 This development will improve our understanding of how to differentiate between healthy and sick neonates by making the comparison of large quantities of high-dimensional data for classification increasingly trivial.
 The data from this new estimator will inform HRV-sepsis model development that improves the industry standard Heart Rate Observation (HeRO) score for NICU patients.